#1 Le 10/03/2019, à 00:51

 Hello Naziel et Bruno,

 Merci beaucoup !!![ C'est bon !
-Le fait d'avoir désactivé la partition contenant UUID=648A5ABBB8A5A8A06 m'a permis de retrouver mon OS préféré big_smile
+Le fait d'avoir désactivé la partition contenant UUID=648A5ABBB8A5A8A06 m'a permis de retrouver mon OS préféré

-Un grand MERCI à vous ainsi qu'à tous les contributeurs de ce post ! smile
+Un grand MERCI à vous ainsi qu'à tous les contributeurs de ce post !

 Bonne journée